kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 * [Docker permission denied](#docker-permission-denied)
 * [Docker on Windows](#docker-on-windows)

-## Failures involving mistmatched kubectl versions
+## Failures involving mismatched kubectl versions

 `kind` will fail create a cluster, if the version of Kubernetes for the client and server differ.